Content Optimization in 2020 – Optimizing Your Content for SEO

 SEO and content optimization go hand-in-hand, and are necessary for the success of the other.

-In this section, we’ll talk about the overarching goals of content optimization:
+In this section, we’ll talk about the overarching goals of SEO optimized content:

 As we mentioned in the last section, one of the goals of SEO, and content optimization, is to get your website pages to the top of search results.